ICEPAY/OpenCart-3.x/README.md

 ## Installation ##

-[Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the archive containing files required for the installation of *ICEPAY OpenCart 3.x Online Payment Module*.
+[Download](https://github.com/ICEPAY/OpenCart-3.x/releases) the latest version of the archive containing files required for the installation of *ICEPAY OpenCart 3.x Payment Module*.
 The archive contains the module, README, LICENSE, and user manual files.

 To upload *ICEPAY OpenCart 3.x Online Payment Module*, navigate to **_Extensions_** => **_Installer_** and click on the **_Upload_** button [Fig.1].